austinthecoder/pinger/README.md

 ## Running on Heroku

 These instructions assume you have a good understanding of Heroku.
+If you're having troubles or find a bug with any of these steps, please [add a GitHub issue](https://github.com/soccer022483/pinger/issues).

 * Create an app on Heroku on the cedar stack
 * Setup Redis